All Episodes

 But I don't trust myself included, especially when I was 19 to 23 years old, to know how to actually contextualize these books.

-So you could hand them to me, I could read them, and I might even understand them.
+I could read them and I might even understand them.

-Although Aristotle, Aquine, I don't know if I could understand those without at least at that age without certain guidance.
+Although Aristotle, Aquine, I don't know if I could understand those without, at least at that age, without certain guidance.

-But it's it's a I mean, these it's it's rooted in the word, right?
+But it's rooted in the word, right?

 They profess something.

-They they contextualize these things for you.
+They contextualize these things for you.

-They profess a kind of truth and a cohesive view with all of these works and the what you're reading.
+They profess a kind of truth and a cohesive view with all of these works and what you're reading.

-And so you can give anyone all these books, but that's just a hollow great books program that is a confused hodgepodge, and it won't get you very far.
+And so you can give anyone all these books, but that's just a hollow, great books program that is a confused hodgepodge and it won't get you very far.

 So I think that's a helpful distinction.

-Do you think we're going through the same thing now in terms of the the higher education debate that the Catholic Church and the Reformation were going through?
+Do you think we're going through the same thing now in terms of the higher education debate that the Catholic Church and the Reformation were going through?

-In the sense that the Catholic Church was for centuries the formal authority on the word of God, and then when it was translated and people started reading it for themselves, the argument was like, hey, you need to actually learn from the experts on what this means.
+And then when it was translated and people started reading it for themselves, the argument was like, hey, you need to actually learn from the experts on what this means.

 And then the counter argument was like, no, we can read it for ourselves and figure it out.